 However, even cost can be mitigated if you keep your own bees and make your own candles.

-Before we get into the meat of candle making, I want to give you two safety caveats.
+Before we get into How to Make Beeswax Votive Candles, I want to give you two safety caveats.

 Beeswax gets HOT.
 I have melted several plastic measuring cups and molds working with it.
 It is also very flammable.
 If you are not careful and use a stove without a double boiler you will most likely have a fire.
 Never leave heating beeswax unmonitored.